Maria-Siddiqui-Ned/MERN-STACK-E-Commerce-Project/README.md

 NODEMAILER_PASSWORD<br>

 # Usage
-Start the server by: npm run dev<br>
+Start the server by npm run dev<br>

 # Contributing
 We welcome contributions to enhance the project.<br>